-- (b) Train dispatchers are responsible for any hazards created by their orders and must not issue train orders that are capable of more than one interpretation, or combinations and/or improper sequence of orders or instructions that might cause confusion or misunderstanding or be impracticable of compliance.
-It has long been the theory that any rule could be superseded by a train order, and thus improper orders might be interpreted as intentional. - 30. (c) If the train dispatcher can be communicated with and issue the necessary orders, he shall not authorize nor permit conductors or engineers to arrange between themselves any changes of train order meeting points or other movements which are contrary to the orders that have been issued.
+- (b) Train dispatchers are responsible for any hazards created by their orders and must not issue train orders that are capable of more than one interpretation, or combinations and/or improper sequence of orders or instructions that might cause confusion or misunderstanding, or be impracticable of compliance.
+It has long been the theory that any rule could be superseded by a train order, and thus improper orders might be interpreted as intentional. - (c) Except for those with authority the dispatching office shall be kept closed against those not directly concerned in the work of the office.